Shreeram Lagoo: Career

 Lagoo finally started working as a full-time drama actor in the year 1969, from Vasant Kanetkar's play "Where Death Shied Away".
 He played a leading role in the play 'Natsamrat' written by Kusumagraj (Vishnu Vaman Shirwadkar) and was best remembered for that role.
 He had a legendary status in Marathi cinema, where he did many memorable movies which included successes like Sinhasan, Pinjra and Mukta.
+In 1980, his license was cancelled by Medical Council of India after he appeared in an advertisement of Chyavanprash by Dabur.

 His wife, Deepa Lagoo, is also a noted theatre, TV, and film actress.
 He had two sons and a daughter.
 Lagoo had instituted the prestigious Tanveer Samman, an award given to stalwarts in Indian theatre, in the memory of his bereaved son, Tanveer Lagoo.